Neqaative/dc_bot_message/README.md

 ## 📌 About the Project

+## 🛑 Note: This code was written in 2022 and may be outdated.
+Some features might no longer work due to updates in Discord's API or discord.py.

 This is a Discord bot built using Python and the `discord.py` library.
 It provides logging, message sending, and account generation functionalities.

 ## ⚡ Features